shaunvaidyan/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Fantasy Football Season in Review Generator (still mulling this over)
+Fantasy Football Season in Review Generator
 ### Features
 1. User Submits URL of their team to ESPN/Sleeper/Yahoo League
 2. Parse the URL and perform GET requests against the respective platforms' APIs to grab data